 Hey!
 Stressed, but excited and full of ideas!
 I'm overwhelmed but in a good way.

-Let’s start off with an easy one – describe Positive Pal in one sentence.
+Let’s start off with an easy one – describe Yorkshire Artist in one sentence.

 Uhm, a place for positivity and creativeness!
 And a place of creativity and positivity which is personal to me and other people as well!
 So like not just for me but for everyone.

 What’s your most favourite thing about using social media to share your positivity?

 Bringing people together.
 I’m not there for the numbers and followers.
 It helps, but it doesn’t matter.
 Initially it's about the connections, especially with my community of reps, we have a great little friendship group now.
 I can't wait to meet them all in person!

 Oh and I love my collaborations with fellow Instagrammers!
 It allows me to connect with others in a unique way and vice versa.
 I love taking someones quote and bringing it to life through artwork.
 Others seem to really enjoy it too as I just ask for a quote and run with the rest.
 Then, when we announce the collab they get excited too!
 It's really fun!

 Negative Nancies!
 Stacey Solomon calls her trolls Susan.
 I think Susan's a nice name because it reminds me of granny's but it’s the same thing.
 I call them Negative Nancies because some of the things they say are rubbish and clearly down to jealousy and boredom.
 People think they’re two people sometimes, like one person online and another in real life but they're not.
 You wouldn’t say a negative thing to someone in person so why the hell are you saying it online?

 When did you first realise you wanted to go down the art path?